Cadastral surveying

 Cadastral surveying is the sub-field of cadastre and surveying that specialises in the establishment and re-establishment of real property boundaries.
 It involves the physical delineation of property boundaries and determination of dimensions, areas and certain rights associated with properties.
 This is regardless of whether they are on land, water or defined by natural or artificial features.
 It is an important component of the legal creation of properties.
 A cadastral surveyor must apply both the spatial-measurement principles of general surveying and legal principles such as respect of neighboring titles.

 Duties and role of a cadastral surveyor

 One of the primary roles of the land surveyor is to determine the boundary of real property on the ground.
 That boundary has already been established and described in legal documents and official plans and maps prepared by attorneys, engineers, and other land surveyors.
-The corners of the property will either have been monumented by a prior surveyor, or monumented by the surveyor hired to perform a survey of a new boundary which has been agreed upon by adjoining land owners.
+The corners of the property will either have been monumented by a prior surveyor, or monumented by the surveyor hired to perform a survey of a new boundary which has been agreed upon by adjoining landowners.